y3snt/Hexer-Visualization/README.md

 ![Graph Description][description]

 ### How to run the program
-There is a script named `run.py` inside the project folder.
+There is a script named `run.py` inside the `hexer` folder.
 Change working directory in terminal to this folder and type:

 ```sh
 $ python3 run.py